Corey Clement: 2019 season

 Clement played mostly on special teams in the first four games of the 2019 season before he was placed on injured reserve with a shoulder injury on October 11, 2019.
 The Eagles chose not to place a restricted free agent tender on Clement following the 2019 season, and he became a free agent on March 18, 2020.

 2020 season

 Despite not being tendered by the Eagles as a restricted free agent, on April 29, 2020, he re-signed with the team on a one-year deal.
 He was placed on the reserve/COVID-19 list by the team on November 19, 2020, and activated on November 27.

 New York Giants

-On May 16, 2021, Clement signed with the New York Giants.
+On May 16, 2021, Clement signed with the Giants.
 He was released on August 31, 2021.

 Dallas Cowboys

 On September 1, 2021, Clement signed with the Dallas Cowboys.
 He appeared in all 17 games for the Cowboys.
 He played a majority of his time on special teams.
-He recorded 33 carries for 140 rushing yards to go along with six receptions for 29 receiving yards and a receiving touchdown.
+He recorded 33 carries for 140 rushing yards, 6 receptions for 29 receiving yards, one receiving touchdown, 4 special teams tackles and one blocked punt.